As a licensed sponsor you are subject to a number of strict duties to ensure compliance with the UK Immigration Rules and to prevent illegal working.

 Failure to comply with your duties under a PBS licence leaves you at risk of Home Office penalties, such as suspension or even revocation of your licence.

-We also deliver training on how to use the SMS for effective and compliant HR.
+We also deliver training for Level 1 & 2 users on how to use the SMS for effective and compliant HR.

 For guidance on use of the sponsor management system, or a wider immigration compliance issue, or if you are interested in SMS training, contact us.